Flows from Economy to Environment

 3.3.2 Accounting for solid waste flows to marine environment

-The SEEA solid waste account structure can be adapted for ocean accounting by:
+The SEEA solid waste account structure can be adapted for ocean accounting using the three approaches summarised in Table 3.3.2 below.

 Compilation requires estimation of: